-During our Friday Unschool program, children of all ages are welcome to attend Ology Assembly.
 This group adopts an unschool approach to learning — with a facilitator following the desires of the learners.
-To accomplish this with a multi-aged group, the students apply a democratic process to suggest and select the topics they desire to learn.
 We teach the learners how to articulate what they want to learn.
-We then create a program year plan based on survey results that help us to aggregate, weigh, and prioritize interests.
-Parents have the option to volunteer as a class assistant or to pay a buy-out fee.
+We then create a program year plan based on survey results that help us to aggregate, understand, and prioritize interests.

 The facilitator summarizes each week’s experience for parents.
 Here’s a sample of a typical day as summarized by the facilitator: